 - Require specific customizations for your ESN

-- Prefer Month-to-Month agreement with no commitments
+- Prefer Month-to-Month agreements with no commitments

 - Prefer a Perpetual Licensing option